moodmosaic/bookmarks/README.md

 <br><https://www.snoyman.com/blog/2018/07/stop-supporting-older-ghcs>
 * A reckless introduction to Hindley-Milner type inference
 <br><http://reasonableapproximation.net/2019/05/05/hindley-milner.html>
-* This table correlates GHC versions with the versions of the base and Cabal libraries it ships with.
+* This table correlates GHC versions with the versions of the base and Cabal libraries it ships with
 <br><https://www.snoyman.com/base>
 * This table lists the versions of GHC against those of its boot libraries, including most notably the `base` library.
-This may be useful if you ever want to find out which version of the `base` package was bundled with which version of GHC or vice versa.
+This may be useful if you ever want to find out which version of the `base` package was bundled with which version of GHC or vice versa
 <br><https://ghc.haskell.org/trac/ghc/wiki/Commentary/Libraries/VersionHistory>
 * A table covering some GHC 6.* releases.
 Core packages are shaded yellow.
-From GHC 6.12.1, only core packages are released with GHC.
+From GHC 6.12.1, only core packages are released with GHC
 <br><https://wiki.haskell.org/Libraries_released_with_GHC>
 * Your easy guide to Monads, Applicatives, & Functors
 <br><https://medium.com/@lettier/your-easy-guide-to-monads-applicatives-functors-862048d61610>
 * Papers We Love Athens - Prof. Nikolaos Papaspyrou on QuickCheck.
-The talk was in Greek.
+The talk was in Greek
 <br><https://www.youtube.com/watch?v=s7lOOuvppaw>
 * Learn Haskell In One Video (incl.
 Cheatsheet)
 <br><http://www.newthinktank.com/2015/08/learn-haskell-one-video>